badlogic/marioslab-site/site/posts/rendering-like-its-1996/dos-nostalgia/index.bt.md

 That's one of the reasons pretty much all older DOS games targeting 386 or 486 would use [mode 13h](https://en.wikipedia.org/wiki/Mode_13h) or derivatives like [Mode X](https://en.wikipedia.org/wiki/Mode_X).
 Both of these video modes use 8 bits to encode a pixel's color.
 But instead of directly encoding the color's red, green and blue component, the 8-bit value is an index into a palette with a total of 256 colors.
 That cuts down on memory and bandwidth needs considerably.

-If we went mode 13h on our demo, we'd go from `3.8MB` to `0.95MB` of data per frame.
+If we went mode 13h in our demo, we'd go from `3.8MB` to `0.95MB` of data per frame.
 That translates to 12-20 frames per second, which is still not great, but often playable enough.
 That's about the frame rate I got when playing [MicroProse's Formula One Grand Prix](https://www.youtube.com/watch?v=qATaCWHLAxw) on my 486.

 So what's the solution?
 Draw less each frame!
 DOOM and Quake relied on various techniques like [binary space partitioning](https://twobithistory.org/2019/11/06/doom-bsp.html) to avoid drawing things that are invisible or occluded.
 Drawing less means touching less memory.
 Consider that 100 grunts are about 5.3 screens worth of pixels.
 That's a lot of overdraw.